joshuaclayton/unused/README.md

 e.g. Controllers in Rails and Views in Phoenix), but it'll work on Rubygems, Elixir packages, or anything else.

-That said, be confident the code you're removing won't break your program.
+That said, **be confident the code you're removing won't break your program**.
 Especially with projects built in Ruby, Elixir, or JavaScript, there are ways to dynamically trigger or define behavior that may be surprising.
 A test suite can help here, but still cannot determine every possible execution path.